 While with Detroit, Lites also served as Chief Operating Officer of Olympia Arenas, Inc., one of the Midwest's largest facility management companies.
 He was also responsible for the redevelopment of Detroit's historic Fox Theatre, now the most successful entertainment venue of its type in the United States and the cornerstone of Detroit's growing northside sports, entertainment and gaming complexes.

-From 2007 until being rehired by the Stars this fall, Lites has managed the New York Football Giants’ Personal Seat licence program at its new stadium in East Rutherford, New Jersey.
-In addition, he has been a consultant to, and a member of the Board of Directors of, Worldplay Networks, a highly successful technology company headquartered in Calgary.
+From 2007 until being rehired by the Stars in 2011, Lites managed the New York Football Giants’ Personal Seat License program at MetLife in East Rutherford, New Jersey.
+That program was one of the most successful of its type in history.

 Born and raised in Pentwater, Michigan, Lites received a bachelor of arts degree with highest honors from the University of Michigan in 1975 and graduated cum laude from Wayne State (MI) University Law School in 1978.
 He specialized in litigation and labor contract negotiations when he practiced law.
 Jim and his wife Kim reside in Frisco.
-They have four children, son Chase, 28, in Business Development for the Stars, daughter Brooke, 27, an attorney in Detroit, son Sam, 22, a scout for the Detroit Red Wings, and son Chandler, 20, a junior at SMU.
+They have four children, sons Chase - 28, Sam – 24, Chandler – 22, and daughter Brooke – 29.